 » »

-Skoda liaz truck tractor.
+Truck tractor Skoda Liaz.
 Difficult story

 04.08.2021

-Models 706 D and 706 R Features and Specifications
+Models 706 D and 706 R: Features and Specifications

 The development and production of Liaz trucks was established even before the war.

 The maximum declared speed of the car was about 53 km / h, in fact, it rarely exceeded 40 km / h with an average fuel consumption of about 30 liters per 100 km.
-The diesel engine was paired with a 5-speed manual transmission.
+The diesel engine was paired with a 5-speed manual gearbox.

 New model - 706 RT and its modifications

-The comfort of the driver's seat was incomparable with what domestic manufacturers offered our drivers.
+Comfort driver's seat was incomparable with what domestic manufacturers offered our drivers.

 Series 706 MT